Home Rețete Desserts and baked goods How to make jam

 Tips if the jam is very liquid:

-1. Remember to skim off the foam.
+1. Don't forget to remove the foam.

 Mold on jam, what to do